 Yeah.
 Tell me a little bit about what's changed.
 And, you know, what drove those changes?

-Um, I mean, sometimes isn’t good.
+Um, I mean, some changes are good.
 Some changes are not so good.
 I will say.
-One was a huge thing that I think that happened to me. substance in life that came, like, Oh, my God, these luxury cars and vacation.
-And these houses don’t mean a squat.
-I don’t know how I enter that Nirvana, if you will.
-So when I was in corporate America, it’s like, you know, oh, we want to do what Joneses do.
+One was a huge thing that I think that happened to me.
+Substance in life that came, like, Oh, my God.
+These luxury cars and vacation.
+And these houses don't mean a squat.
+I don't know how I enter that Nirvana, if you will.
+So when I was in corporate America, it's like, you know, oh, we want to do what Joneses do.
 Our car is bigger than Joneses, right?
 That rat race?
 Yeah.
 This was always their fancy vacation.
 Did you go to Hawaii?
 Or did you go to Mexico.
-And we I was part of that rat race, even though I was always like little bit, considering where I’m coming from, I was a little bit off.
-But there was still like, okay to want to go to Hawaii, or Mexico, let’s go to Mexico, because we could afford and we could do.
+And we, I was part of that rat race, even though I was always like little bit, considering where I'm coming from, I was a little bit off.
+But there was still like, okay do you want to go to Hawaii, or Mexico, let's go to Mexico, because we could afford and we could do.
 During this whole experience, I have not taken a salary.
-We have put our own money, hundreds and 1000s of dollars, whatever we had into the company.
-So everything the budget got to get cut, you just can’t be living at the same level.
-And the thing that I think I have learned the most I and my kids, everything they asked for, for example, I’ll say do you want it?
-Or do you need it?
-Now they don’t even ask what they want.
-They only ask for what they need.
-So it’s the differentiation between what is fluff, and what is substance?
-Yeah, we go to Hawaii anymore.
+We have put our own money, hundreds and 1000s of dollars, whatever we had, into the company.
+So everything the budget got to get cut, you just can't be living at the same level.
+And the thing that I think I have learned the most, I and my kids.
+Everything they asked for, for example, I'll say do you want it or do you need it?
+Now they don't even ask what they want.
+They only ask for what for they need.
+So it's the differentiation between what is fluff, and what is substance?
+We can't go to Hawaii anymore.
 So vacation is every now and then ordering dinner and watching a movie together.
-After I started circling for three years, we literally ate less than five times a year outside.
+After I started CirkledIn for three years, we literally ate less than five times a year outside.
 It was all homemade food.
-Yeah, we didn’t want to waste money.
+Yeah, we didn't want to waste money.
 And that gave that fiscal responsibility into my kids.
 And it brought a lot of substance in my life as well.
 All these fancy stuff does not matter.
-What matters is what you are going to leave behind once you leave the world.
-And then on the professional side, or this learning.
-One other thing, one change, I’ll say, when I was in corporate America, I had big brands names with me.
-When I was hiring, I could literally salary was never even a good negotiating point.
+What matters is what you are going to leave behind, once you leave the world.
+And then on the professional side, all this learning.
+One other thing, one change, I'll say, when I was in corporate America, I had big brands names with me.
+When I was hiring, I could literally, salary was never even a good negotiating point.
 Right?
 If we want somebody, we got that person, you could just add on and on and on all the benefits and money and bonuses and all of that and you got who you wanted.
 Not so much now.
-It’s literally working with people, I would have never ever worked in my previous life.
+It's literally working with people I would have never ever worked in my previous life.
 I work I have worked with those people that are in my company.
 Why?
-Because I can’t afford a six figure salary.
-I get people who are 4050 60,000 which means you in some ways you get what you pay for.
+Because I can't afford a six figure salary.
+I get people who are 40, 50 60,000.
+Which means you in some ways you get what you pay for.
 So which means you have to work with them.
-So a lot more mentoring, lot more a lot more guiding, and all of that stuff, and a lot more patience.
+So a lot more mentoring, lot more helping, a lot more guiding, and all of that stuff, and a lot more patience.
 I have learned to be a lot more patient as an entrepreneur versus before.

 Andy Halko 44:23

-Then has to be I mean, without sacrifice, you’re not gonna survive for too long like that.
+Oh yeah, there has to be.
+There has to be I mean, without sacrifice, you're not gonna survive for too long like that.
 That means you are not putting your best.
 Like you have to, you have to stretch yourself.
-That’s what startup and entrepreneurship is all about.
+That's what startup and entrepreneurship is all about.
 Cost of entrepreneurship is very, very high.
-Like if I was in corporate America, in five years, I would have been What a million dollar would have gone to any indication would have done, you know, attended every poker game of my daughter.
+Like if I was in corporate America, in five years, I would have easily made a million dollar.
+Would have gone to any indication would have done, you know, attended every soccer game of my daughter.
 Nothing.
-Now I’m working 100 hours a week at $0 salary.
+Now I'm working 100 hours a week at $0 salary.
 No vacation, normally is nothing.
 I went from a luxury Lexus cars to a Prius.
-You know, that’s the teens that know your sibling CEO.
+You know, that's the change that entrepreneurship brings to you.